Saab 900: Dealer models

-Saab 900 NG (1994-1998)
+Saab 900 NG (1994–1998)

 The second or 'new' generation Saab 900 (also referred to as the GM900 or NG900 among enthusiasts) was built on GM's GM2900 platform as a replacement for the "classic" first-generation Saab 900.
 This all-new 900 was produced in 1994 through 1998 model years.
-In mid-1998 it received over 1100 individual improvements (although some were actually introduced on the 1998 model 900), and was renamed the Saab 9-3 (in most markets; in the US the new model was introduced in 1999).
+In mid-1998 it received over 1100 individual improvements (although some were actually introduced on the 1998 900) and was renamed the Saab 9-3 (in most markets; in the US the new model was introduced in 1999).

 Variants

-Variants included 900i (4-cylinder, non-turbo), S (4-cylinder, non-turbo in the USA; sometimes turbo in other markets) and SE (4-cylinder turbo or V6) models in three-door, five-door and convertible body styles.
+Variants included 900i (4-cylinder, non-turbo), S (4-cylinder, non-turbo in the US; sometimes turbo in other markets) and SE (4-cylinder turbo or V6) models in three-door hatchback, five-door hatchback and convertible body styles.
 For 1997 and 1998 only, there was also a Saab 900 Talladega, after a record-breaking endurance test in 1996, on the Talladega Superspeedway.

-Trim levels in "S" and "SE" models varied greatly in the models although in general SE models included Automatic Climate Control (ACC), leather interiors, wood-trimmed dashboards, and 16" wheels.
+The "S" and "SE" trim levels varied greatly in terms of equipment although in general, the SE trim level included Automatic Climate Control (ACC), leather interiors, wood-trimmed dashboards, and 16-inch wheels.

-Depending on market, the NG900 was available with a choice of 2.0 L or 2.3 L Saab 16-valve DOHC engines (Saab engine codes B204 and B234) in naturally aspirated or turbocharged form (2.0 L only), as well as a 2.5 L version of GM's European 54° V6 engine.
-Engine management for the turbos was by Saab Trionic 5 with Direct Ignition (SDI) and Automatic Performance Control (APC), and for non-turbos by Bosch Motronic fuel injection.
+Depending on market, the NG900 was available with a choice of 2.0 L or 2.3 L Saab 16-valve DOHC engines (Saab B204 and B234) in naturally aspirated or turbocharged form (2.0 L only), as well as a 2.5 L version of GM's European 54° V6 engine.
+Engine management for the turbos was by Saab Trionic 5 with Direct Ignition (SDI) and Automatic Performance Control (APC), and for naturally aspirated models by Bosch Motronic fuel injection.
 A distributor-operated ignition system was provided for naturally aspirated engines in some markets.

-In contrast to the 'classic' Saab 900 with its longitudinally mounted engine and front-hinged hood (bonnet), the NG900 had a more-common transversely mounted engine with rear-hinged hood (bonnet).
+In contrast to the 'classic' Saab 900 with its longitudinally mounted engine and front-hinged bonnet, the NG900 had a more-common transversely mounted engine with rear-hinged bonnet.

-The convertible variant was introduced in 1995 (1994 is a continuation of the C900 line).
+The convertible variant was introduced in 1995.
 Convertibles were produced at the Valmet plant in Finland.
-Convertibles were available in both "S" and "SE" trim levels.
+Convertibles were available in the "S" and "SE" trim levels.